apollographql/apollo-server/docs/source/federation/entities.md

 This return value is a **representation** of a `Product` entity.
 Services use representations to reference entities from other services.
 A representation requires only an explicit `__typename` definition and values for the entity's primary key fields.

-Apollo Gateway provides this representation to the entity's originating service to fetch the full object.
+The gateway provides this representation to the entity's originating service to fetch the full object.
 For this to work, the originating service (in this case, `products`) must define a **reference resolver** for the `Product` entity:

 ```js{3-5}
 {